 The SF Doc Fest is an annual two-week-long event devoted to documentary cinema.
 The festival prides itself on bringing "the most weird and wonderful aspects of real life" to the big screen.
 Every year, they screen dozens of full-length, mid-length, and short documentary films for the public to enjoy and learn from.
 You can watch the films at the Roxie and Vogue Theaters in San Francisco.

 One of the most culturally significant San Francisco festivals in June is the annual Juneteenth Festival, commemorating the abolition of slavery in the US.
 Many of the activities at this street fair celebrate black heritage, including the live performances of Motown, soul, jazz, R&B, gospel, and reggae music.

-In addition to the job fair, car show, and health and wellness fair, there will be information booths for community outreach programs and a kids' zone with a petting zoo and carnival rides.
-Find all the festivities on Fillmore Street between Post and Turk from 10am to 6pm.
+In addition to the job fair, car show, and health and wellness fair, there will be information booths for community outreach programs and a kids' activities zone.
+Find all the festivities at Gilman Park.

 If you plan to stay for a night or two, make sure to check out these deals on hotels all around town.

 VRBO: In addition to hotels, you'll also find some great places to stay locally through VRBO.
 Book an apartment or a room and feel more like a local.
 Find some great places to stay on VRBO here.

 The North Beach Festival is one of the longest-running San Francisco festivals in June in one of the most iconic neighborhoods.
 All weekend long, you'll find four stages of live music, over 20 gourmet food vendors, more than 100 artisan booths, and Italian traditions like street painting and "blessing of the animals" ceremonies.

 The festival is free to attend and lasts from 10 am to 6 pm both days.